triton-inference-server/server/docs/model_repository.rst

 ONNX Models
 ^^^^^^^^^^^

-An ONNX model is a single file that by default must be named model.onnx.
+An ONNX model is a single file or a directory containing multiple files.
+By default the file or directory must be named model.onnx.
 Notice that some ONNX models may not be supported by the inference server as they are not supported by the underlying ONNX Runtime (due to either using `stale ONNX opset version
 <https://github.com/Microsoft/onnxruntime/blob/master/docs/Versioning.md#version-matrix>`_
 or containing operators with `unsupported types
 <https://github.com/microsoft/onnxruntime/issues/1122>`_).